-- about the patterns and colours that elephants are decorated with during the Jaipur Elephant Festival.
-Children will create their own patterned elephant either on paper or with clay. about some Aboriginal animal art.
-Children - about some Aboriginal animal art.
+- 4. about the patterns and colours that elephants are decorated with during the Jaipur Elephant Festival.
+Children will create their own patterned elephant either on paper or with clay. - about some Aboriginal animal art.
 Children will be shown how to make their own Aboriginal animal dot art either on paper or a terracotta pot. - 6. how to create a snake coil mobile or a sitting parrot by jumbled up photos, using visual clues to help them. - 7. about animal symbolism in native American culture, especially in totem pole artwork by choosing an animal or animals that they think best reflect their personality to use as the basis for some totem pole artwork. - 8. how to paint an Antarctic animal scene mixing shades of blue paint by looking at photos of Antarctica to see which animals and colours they can see.
 They will then paint an Antarctic animal scene with the skill focus on mixing shades of blue paint.

-- looking at and discussing different forms of collage before having a go at creating a self-portrait collage themselves about collage as a medium to create self-portraits in using Julian Opie's style of portrait as inspiration. - how to make different marks with different grades of pencil by exploring pencils and the letters on them defining what they mean and making links with different kinds of sketching as they explore. - 4. about a range of paints and the different effects they can be used to create by comparing and contrasting the use of water coloured paint and poster paint by completing the same picture in each different type of paint and discussing the outcome and their preferences. - to compare and contrast the use of watercolour paint and poster paint by completing the same picture in each type of paint, and discussing the outcome and their preferences. - about the shape and position of features on a face by sketching and painting their own portrait.
+- collage before having a go at creating a self-portrait collage themselves about collage as a medium to create self-portraits in using Julian Opie's style of portrait as inspiration. - how to make different marks with different grades of pencil by exploring pencils and the letters on them defining what they mean and making links with different kinds of sketching as they explore. - 4. about a range of paints and the different effects they can be used to create by comparing and contrasting the use of water coloured paint and poster paint by completing the same picture in each different type of paint and discussing the outcome and their preferences. - 5. to compare and contrast the use of watercolour paint and poster paint by completing the same picture in each type of paint, and discussing the outcome and their preferences. - 6. about the shape and position of features on a face by sketching and painting their own portrait.
 They can create a silhouette profile portrait that reflects aspects of themselves. - about why people create self-portraits, what they want to portray, and how they might do this using colour, poses or even objects. - 8. how sculptures can also be a form of portrait, and will look at examples made from wood, stone and metal.

-- about famous portraits and landscapes by exploring real plants and flowers using a skills poster to develop their sketching skills. - 4. that Rousseau claims to have invented a new genre of 'Portrait-Landscapes' by creating their own version. - 5. about how animals are portrayed in Rousseau's paintings, in particular the pouncing animals by designing animal masks in the style of his works - 6. to evaluate all they have learnt about Henri Rousseau and how he used his imagination.
+- 4. that Rousseau claims to have invented a new genre of 'Portrait-Landscapes' by creating their own version. - 5. about how animals are portrayed in Rousseau's paintings, in particular the pouncing animals by designing animal masks in the style of his works - 6. to evaluate all they have learnt about Henri Rousseau and how he used his imagination.
 By being challenged to imagine a place they've never been to before, re-create it in the style of Rousseau and include a portrait of themselves within the picture.

+Year 3

-Year 3 Georges Seurat and Pointillism Children will learn:
+Georges Seurat and Pointillism